-> 'Roses' the symbol of love come in a variety of colours, shapes and sizes.
+Rose the symbol of love comes in a variety of colours, shapes and sizes.

-A lovely flower filler comes in white and pink.
-Also known as Babies Breath it gives a wonderful light airy romantic feel to a bouquet and can easily be dried.
-Look for a double flowered variety such as Gypsophila Paniculata Flamingo.
-The Gypsophilla is so versatile, it even looks fantastic displayed on its own.
+A lovely flower filler, it comes in white and pink, also known as Babies Breath it gives a wonderful light airy romantic feel to a bouquet and can easily be dried.
+Look for a double flowered variety such as Gypsophila paniculata Flamingo.
+The gypsophila is so versatile, it even looks fantastic displayed on its own.

 The Peony is pollinated by insects rather than the wind, so is a safe option.